 Most listings are in the $20's per square foot per year.
-The Glendale submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $0 per sqft per year.
-That's a 0% decline in rent.
+The Glendale submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $22 per sqft per year.

-Compared to the rest of the Salt Lake City market, the Glendale submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Salt Lake City market, the Glendale submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 8 listings have been posted online, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 8 listings have been listed, which means spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 113% of the listings in the Glendale are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,880 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are close to 1 stories.
-Most buildings in this market were built in 2002 and are Class A.
+Even though the median size is 5,350 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are around 2 stories.
+Most buildings in this area were built in 2001 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Real estate is the dominant industry in this market.
-Most of the occupants of Glendale work from home.
+Real estate is the dominant industry in this region.
+Most of the residents of Glendale work from home.
 Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.